Learn to forage in the world’s largest land-based biome

-Your guide will introduce you to 15-20 species of wild edible plants and fungus, with a focus on their use in the home kitchen - covering ideas for savoury dishes, desserts, and beverages.
-We'll get you started if you're new to it, or level you up if you've already got your feet wet.
+On this walk, your guide will introduce you to 15-20 species of wild edible plants and fungi.
+We focus on practical home uses - savoury dishes, desserts, and beverages.
+Whether you’re new to wild food or looking to deepen your knowledge, you’ll leave with a strong base and plenty of inspiration.

 Forage The Boreal